DuggyL/frontend-milestone-project-2/README.md

 -   Text layout adjusts base on the screen sizes.
 Allow better readability on small screen sizes.
 -   Adaptive design page layout will reorder into columns based on screen sizes, allowing easy navigation and improving page clarity.

-I make the decision to maintain the memory game grid to the column of 4 on all device sizes.
-After multiple testing on various small screen sizes, I feel if the tile break into a column of 3 or 2, it is really difficult for the player to navigate around the icons and remember their previous position.
+I made the decision to maintain the memory game grid to the column of 4 on all device sizes.
+After multiple testing on various small screen sizes, if the tile breaks into a column of 3 or 2, creating multiple rows, it forces the player to scroll around the page to click on different icons.
-When the game tile stacks into the column and create multiple rows, it forces the player to scroll around the page to click on different icons.
+It is really difficult for the player to navigate around and remember icons previously clicked on due to viewing position shifting.
-After further testing, a column of 4 hit the right balance of readability on small screen size and provide the minimum amount of scrolling.
+After further testing, a column of 4 hit the right balance of readability on small screen size and provided the minimum amount of scrolling.

 <img src=assets/images/screenshots/mobile-screenshot.png>